eerimoq/irwin/README.rst

    $ irwin "cat /proc/uptime | awk '{ print \$1 }'"

-This is how to plot the CPU load.
+This is how to plot the CPU load on a machine with 4 CPUs.

 .. code-block:: text